ljunkie/plexWatch/README.md

 ```

 ### Twitter integration
-If you want to use twitter, you will need to install two more perl modules
+If you want to use twitter, you will need to install two more Perl modules

 *  requires Net::Twitter::Lite::WithAPIv1_1
 ```